Representing and supporting medical oncologists in the UK

 Influence policy on consultant expansion

-Develop training curricula and the upcoming specialty examination
+Assist in the development of training curricula and the specialty examination

 Encourage the development of best practice to benefit patients